guoshangwei/guoshangwei.github.io/_pages/services.md

   * Multimedia Tools and Applications, Special Issue on Blockchain-based Multimedia Security.
 JCR二区, CCF C类
   * Signal Processing: Image Communication，Special Issue on Multimedia Big Data  Privacy and Processing Based on Compressive Sensing.
 JCR二区, CCF C类

-* Journal Reviewer:
+* Journal Reviewer (selected):
   * IEEE Transactions on Knowledge and Data Engineering
+  * IEEE Transactions on Information Forensics and Security
+  * IEEE Transactions on Signal Processing
+  * IEEE Transactions on Dependable and Secure Computing
   * IEEE Transactions on Circuits and Systems for Video Technology
-  * ACM Transactions on Internet Technology
-  * Neural Networks
-  * Information Sciences
-  * EURASIP Journal on Advances in Signal Processing

 ## Projects